chayYaz/starwarsProject/ps-assignment-main/README.md

    the function prop was not passed to moviedetails properly. this is the solution to the problem:
    <MovieDetails movie={selectedMovie} favorites={favorites} onFavoriteToggle={handleFavorite}/>
+   additional problems:
+   mockup did not have buttton
+   images were not in the html
+   star/heart did not appear in html/js
 2. **Styling:**

    - Refactor the application's styling to match the provided [mockup](page_mockup.png)